ros-industrial/reach/reach_ros/README.md

-# MoveIt!
-REACH Plugins
+# REACH ROS Plugins

-This package contains the plugin implemenations of REACH kinematics, evaluation, and display interfaces
+This package contains the ROS1-based plugin implemenations of REACH kinematics, evaluation, and display interfaces

 ## Evaluation Plugins